Thanks for joining us today. I'll be back to keep you company for Pakistan-Australia. Hope to see you then. Cheers

-On Tuesday, Solomon Mire was most vocal about the pain of seeing Zimbabwe fans turn against their own side and cheer for Australia in their 100-run hammering.
-On Wednesday, he came up with a heroic batting performance to woo them back, smashing 94 off 63 balls - Zimbabwe's highest individual T20I score - to lift their hopes and morale, but it wasn't enough to see his side to victory.
+On Tuesday, Solomon Mire was most vocal about the pain of seeing Zimbabwean fans turn against their own side and cheer for Australia, who hammered them by 100 runs.
+On Wednesday, he batted like a man desperate to woo them back in a heroic performance.
+He smashed 94 off 63 balls - Zimbabwe's highest individual T20I score - but it wasn't enough to see his side to victory.
 This meant Zimbabwe were also knocked out of the tri-series with one game to play.

-As it so often happens, Sarfraz Ahmed, the Pakistan captain, kept his composure to make an unbeaten 38 as Pakistan walked what seemed a potentially difficult chase at one point, with five balls to spare and seven wickets in hand.
-Sarfraz put together 43 with Hussain Talat, who made 44 from No. 3, to do a bulk of the work as the No. 1 side set up a finale with Australia.
+As it so often happens, Sarfraz Ahmed, the Pakistan captain, kept his composure to make an unbeaten 38 as Pakistan walked what seemed a potentially difficult chase at one point with five balls to spare and seven wickets in hand.
+Sarfraz put together 43 with Talat Ali,, who made 44 from No. 3, to do a bulk of the work as the No. 1 side set up a finale with Australia.